-After realizing that the old sink is rotted beyond repair, plumber Bruce Norman demonstrates how to install a new sink.
+After realizing that the old sink he is replacing is rotted beyond repair, plumber Bruce Norman demonstrates how to install a new cast-iron sink.

 Fit the sink to the countertop

 All new sinks should come with a template for cutting the hole in the countertop that the sink will drop into.
 The template will also show how wide the lip of the sink is, to help you plan the clearance you will need around the hole.
 Use the template to layout the hole, and then cut it with a circular saw or a jigsaw.